 As teachers and performers, we strive to instruct the student on how to be a musician, not merely to get through the next performance.
 Our goal is to produce musically self-sufficient students, so that in time they have the technical knowledge, confidence, and experience to play whatever music they desire.
 To reach these goals, we regularly hold recitals which give the students the opportunity to sharpen their performance skills and prepare them for auditions for competitions, colleges, and festivals.

-We also encourage our piano students to participate in the Trinity College London Practical and Theory Examinations, held annually at Towson University.
-This builds motivation, provides a structured curriculum, and gives essential feedback on proficiency and level of accomplishment.
+We also encourage our piano students to participate in the Trinity College London Practical and Theory Examinations.
+These build motivation, provide a structured curriculum, and give essential feedback on proficiency and level of accomplishment.
 In addition, we regularly encourage the students to choose a portion of their weekly assignments.

 Many people wonder exactly what kind of person their child will grow into.
 And, along those lines, many people have heard about the many academic and cultural benefits private music lessons can provide.
 I occasionally meet parents who wonder why they should go through the frustration of “laying down the law” when their children reach a stage where they feel like stopping music lessons.

 So, what are the benefits of sticking with it?